-Mistake #1 – Only Hitting Chest Once Per Week
+Mistake #1 – You Only Hit Chest Once Per Week

 Most guys follow basic bodybuilding programs that dedicate equal amounts of time to each muscle group.
-Now if your chest is something that comes slow (for most guys this is the case) than it is a wise idea to allocate more time towards training your chest.
-So instead of working your chest once per week add a second workout into the mix.
-By doing this you will guarantee consistent increase in the size and strength of your chest.
+Now, if your chest is a stubborn muscle group (for most guys this is the case) then it’s a wise idea to allocate more time towards training your chest.
+So instead of working your chest once per week, add a second workout into the mix.
+By doing this, you will guarantee consistent increase in the size and strength of your chest.

 In order for your chest to get bigger it has to get stronger.
 This is called progressive overload.
 By increasing the weight you can lift overtime your muscles adapt by increasing in size.

 The problem is that 99% of the guys out there aren’t training in way that is conducive to strength gains.
 They slap on a 45 pound plate onto each side of the bar and perform 12 reps.
 They add more weight and try and do another high rep set to failure.
 They burn out their chest long before they even get to their ‘work set’.
-Instead what they should be doing is building up to their work set without coming close to failure.
+Instead, what they should be doing is building up to their work set without coming close to failure.
 This can be accomplished by performing each warm-up set for 3-6 reps explosively.
 Learn more about how I set up my training in this article about reverse pyramid training.

 For example lets say that somebody wants to perform 5 reps with 200 pounds.
 Here is what they should do: